Yi-ran/DCQCN-TCD/README.md

 ## ns3 simulator

 This repository contains the source code used for TCD (SIGCOMM 2021).
-The code is developed based on [DCQCN simulator](https://github.com/bobzhuyb/ns3-rdma).
+The code is developed based on [DCQCN simulator](https://github.com/bobzhuyb/ns3-rdma) and can run on Linux.
 For more details, please refer to DCQCN simulator.

 This is a beta release.